Craig Williamson

-Craig Michael Williamson (born 1949), is a former officer in the South African Police, who was exposed as a spy and assassin for the Security Branch in 1980.
+Craig Michael Williamson (born 1949), is an English-speaking white former officer in the South African Police, who was exposed as a spy and assassin for the Security Branch in 1980.
 Williamson was involved in a series of events involving state-sponsored terrorism.
 This included overseas bombings, burglaries, kidnappings, assassinations and propaganda during the apartheid era.

 Spy career

 Infiltration

 In the late 1970s, Craig Williamson had inveigled Lars Eriksson, director of the International University Exchange Fund (IUEF) in Geneva, into employing him as deputy director and help in the award of IUEF scholarships to African students.
 He was thus able to infiltrate the banned African National Congress (ANC) and, at the same time, make high-level contacts in Sweden which provided most of the funding for the IUEF.
-Williamson's networking through prime minister Olof Palme's office in Stockholm put him in touch with a number of Palme's close associates including Pan Am Flight 103 victim, Bernt Carlsson, who had become secretary-general of the Socialist International in 1976 and was based in London until 1983.
+Williamson's networking through prime minister Olof Palme's office in Stockholm put him in touch with a number of Palme's close associates, including Pan Am Flight 103 victim Bernt Carlsson, who had become secretary-general of the Socialist International in 1976 and was based in London until 1983.
 In 1981, Williamson recruited the woman who would become South Africa's best-known female spy, Olivia Forsyth.

-Dirty tricks
+Dirty Tricks

 The same source accused Williamson of syphoning off IUEF funds to establish a dirty tricks operation in Pretoria known as "Long Reach" in order to target apartheid's opponents both in South Africa and abroad.
 This dirty tricks operation also involved arms trafficking.